Mirabel Reid

 I interned at the Software Engineering Institute from January-August 2020.
 I worked with the Emerging Technology Center and the Software Solutions Division, and researched novel applications of Graph Neural Networks to software development.

 I participated in the Civic Data Science REU at Georgia Tech in Summer 2019.
 I worked under Dr. Omar Asensio to help analyze the impact of federal housing policy in Albany, GA.
-You can learn more about the project here.

 From January 2017-January 2020, I worked as a research assistant at the Geomorpohogy Lab at the University of Pittsburgh under Dr. Eitan Shelef.
 I studied a mathematical model for common properties of natural transportation networks.